Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
 For instance battle.py, collection.py, display.py could use a small documentation touch up.
 - Some of the error messages, like when there is an invalid card name, are not specific.
 The error messages could be clearer and more targeted to each endpoint.
 - The error messages across endpoints are inconsistent and not very detailed.
 For example:
+- It would be nice if there was a check for if they already have the max amount of decks before creating a new deck instead of letting the creation of the deck go through and raising an error when trying to view the decks
+- I didn't see any way to delete decks or rename them if I wanted to.
+I think that it would be helpful to have some management of the decks you create.
+- In decks.py, the get_user_decks endpoint incorrectly returns a 404 error with message "User has too many decks (max 3)" when trying to view decks if a user has more than 3 decks.
+As a user I should be able to see all my decks, and not get an error unless I have a very large number of decks.

 ### decks.py has been updated for the above review comments
+### Deck Comments Considered - additional details.

+- Fixed check_user_exists(user_id)
+- Max user decks has a limit of 3 decks, so users don't abuse the power of creating anymore.
+I returned the frist three decks with a message if any more is made, an error is created, and you can delete the extra decks that were made.
+- Delete Decks is a new feature added to help delete the extra decks if any were made.
+- I added an error if the user has many decks for creating a deck and getting the user decks.
+Reveals what decks there are in the message.

 ### Review comments not considered

 - In create deck I was confused at first on how to pass in the five card names, it might be helpful if instead of taking in a list of strings you took in exactly five strings which would also help later on since you check that there is exactly five cards passed if we change the list of strings to individual strings, we will lose the json format and also in the future, if we want to increase the number of cards from 5 to a different number, we need to revert back the change.

 - In packs.py
   User has 10 packs